Compliance

 Tighter rules for health, biometric, religious, political

-What changes in the engineering and product organisation
+Where the engineering and product team feels it

 1